mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/int-digit-size.md

 ---
 title: IntDigitSize class
-description: Constants for the size of integers, in digits.
+description: "Constants for the size of integers, in digits. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Constants for the size of integers, in digits.